lisaphillips06/GetCleanDataCourseProject/codebook.md

 - Activity_code: numerical code corresponding to each separate activity.

-Additionally, a mean and standard deviation were calculated for each subject performing each activity across all features.
+Additionally, a mean and standard deviation in Hz were calculated for each subject performing each activity across all features.
 The features included in this dataset are:

 tBodyAcc-XYZ
 tGravityAcc-XYZ